 Full Moon vs New Moon

+On the other hand, the phase of the moon when it looks absolutely full and complete in its shape is called the full moon.
 The sky looks very beautiful on a full moon day.
-The light from the moon though not its own falls nicely on all parts of the town or the city that experiences full moon and makes the entire place look absolutely radiant.
+The light from the moon, though not its own, falls nicely on all parts of the town or the city that experiences full moon and makes the entire place look absolutely radiant.